Rosadojonathan/site-perso2/README.md

 ### Plans for the future

+- Add GraphQL because it's cool?
-- I plan to add an interface to take over chatbot conversations and respond directly from the admin pages.
+- Add an interface to take over chatbot conversations and respond directly from the admin pages.
-- Once I have written many more articles it'd be cool to add a content based Recommender System.
+- Add a content based Recommender System once I have written more articles.